aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 insertTable.node.addDependency(createTable);
 ```

-### ECS (Fargate)
+### Container Orchestration using ECS (Fargate)

-to give a brief description ECS (Elastic Container Service) is our Container orchestration service and Fargate is a layer added to make ECS Serverless and hence takes over all the heavylifting of configuring ECS. this section will consist of few parts:
+To give a brief description ECS (Elastic Container Service) is our Container orchestration service and Fargate is a layer added to make ECS Serverless and therefore takes over all the heavylifting of configuring ECS. these are the main components we are dealing with:

 - ECS Cluster
 - Fargate Service
 - LoadBalancer
 - Task Definitions that defines our Containers

-As usual instead we have a nice Construct that sets up alot under the hood `ApplicationLoadBalancedFargateService` and this sets up a Fargate service running on an ECS cluster fronted by an application load balancer, and a Nat Gateway for our containers to be able to send request to our 3rd party payment service
+There a nice Construct that sets up alot under the hood [ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs-patterns.ApplicationLoadBalancedFargateService.html) and this sets up a Fargate service running on an ECS cluster fronted by an application load balancer, and a Nat Gateway for our containers to be able to send request to our 3rd party payment service

 ```
 const fargateService = new ApplicationLoadBalancedFargateService(